hnduke/evanduke/README.md

 ### In Progress

-- Redesign consultation
+- Update styles

 ### Backlog

 - Create CI/CD pipeline
-- Exploration and requirements pending
-- Visual redesign pending

-#### Possibilities on the table

-- Recreate frontend using React.js
+- Feature: manage case studies
+- Feature: schedule a free consultation

-### Done
+### Deployed

 - Port to Django in preparation for custom work
 - Port the site to Flask (just to quickly get the app off the ground) using the same content, structure, and public resources.